ivmai/bdwgc/docs/faq.md

 ### I wrote a memory allocation loop, and it runs much slower with the garbage collector than when I use malloc/free memory management.
 Why?

 Odds are your loop allocates very large objects and never initializes them.
-Real programs generally don't behave that way.
-Garbage collectors generally perform appreciably worse for large object allocations, and they generally initialize objects, even if you don't.
+Real programs generally do not behave that way.
+Garbage collectors generally perform appreciably worse for large object allocations, and they generally initialize objects, even if you do not.

 ### What can I do to maximize allocation performance?